TOP > About IJKA > Organization2

 The disciples gradually returned, and many of them became great martial artists by the hands of Mr. Chen.
 One of the grand-disciples established another Taiwan-wide karate organization that supported the travelling and teaching expenses for Master Asai.
 During this time, Mr. Chen was also visiting the Gojuryo of Karate in Japan teaching the White Crane Fist.
 There were people from Japan wanting to learn from him, and he actively established friendly exchanges with other style of karate.

 In June 2006, disciples from all over Taiwan gathered in Taipei to celebrate Master Asai’s birthday - which became his last.
 It seemed to be God’s will to have this kind of union of the presidents and/or their representatives from all Karate Committees, for him to have a chance to give a farewell to everyone whom he had provided care for during the last 50 years.
 At the gathering Mr. Asai said to the disciples and grand disciples that Mr. Chen was always the leader, and what Taiwan Karate had become was the manifestation of his achievement through his devotion to teaching karate.
-A few days before Master Asai passed away, he told Ms. Akiko Satomura, his wife's secretary, that “it was great to have Mr. Chen be responsible for Taiwanese Karate.
+A few days before Master Asai passed away, his wife's secretary, that “it was great to have Mr. Chen be responsible for Taiwanese Karate.
 He has done a great job.”
 Also said to his wife Keiko that “it has been nearly 50 years - Mr. Chen’s Karate life is sufficiently qualified for the 9th Dan, and it’s been 10 years since he obtained the 8th Dan, Let’s award him with the 9th Dan.”

 That became his will, and after he passed away among his belongings there was a Certificate of the 9th Dan for Mr. Chen written personally by Master Asai.